Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Yes, certain types of creatine are vegan.

-There are several brands of creatine that are free from animal products and are even recommended to athletes for their benefits, says Paul Shapiro, CEO of The Better Meat Co.
+Several brands of creatine are free from animal products and even recommended to athletes for their benefits, says Paul Shapiro, CEO of The Better Meat Co.

 See the best vegan-friendly creatine brands.